EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

 21. Create a password file

-    The password is recommended to be consistent with the password defined in **14.
+    The password is recommended to be same with the SYS password defined in **14.
 User Crredentials:**

     - If Oracle Database version is earlier than 12.2